A Complete Guide to Caravan Water Inlet Sockets (2026)

 Step 4: Tape some plywood

-Tape a square piece of plywood to the side of the van to cover the three holes you just drilled.
-This will act as the backing flange of the caravan water inlet socket.
+Tape a square piece of plywood to the side of the van to cover the holes you just drilled.
+This will act as guidance for the hole saw as it makes the hole so it doesn't wander and damage the paintwork.

 Step 5: Secure the plywood